-Fortunately for us, there have been Knowledge Keepers and Elders who have passed down oral knowledge from generation to generation.
+Fortunately for us, there have been Knowledge Carriers and Elders who have passed down oral knowledge from generation to generation.
 Their star stories, as well as those found on birchbark scrolls, served as a memory tool to enable community leaders to continue the traditions and pass on the knowledge they knew.

 In the last decade, amazing people and organizations such as Native Skywatchers, Wilfred Buck, the Star Guy, and Annete S. Lee, William P. Wilson and Carl Gawboy’s “Ojibwe Sky Star Map” have assembled this knowledge with extensive research, filling in the some of the lost information, and creating beautiful imagery to match the beauty of the stories themselves.

 Connecting to the stories of those people who lived in Ontario long before colonization, the Indigenous peoples, is an act of shifting perspective and respect.
 We owe it to ourselves as well as to those who were here before us to learn these stories.